sidrah-star/Loan-Approval-System-Application/README.md

-# Premium Loan Eligibility Predictor
+# Premium Loan Approval Predictor

 An AI-powered web application that predicts loan eligibility based on user input, using a machine learning model trained on real loan data.
 The app provides instant results, confidence scores, and personalized tips to improve approval chances.